100 new features a week is a lot.

 Some companies spend the same amount of calendar time as we do building half (or less than half) of the features we build.
 Their point solutions let you do one or two things.
 But to succeed in eCommerce you have to get a lot of things right—content, price, in-stock, buy box, search, and more.
 That’s why we make every second count.

-Just like in eCommerce, building tools for eCommerce means we’re always open to changing what we’re doing to make sure we have the right tools. eCommerce changes fast and we change with it.
+Just like in eCommerce, building tools for eCommerce means we’re always open to changing what we’re doing. eCommerce changes fast and we change with it.

 Altogether, that means that we can deliver 100 new capabilities every week, week in, week out and do so with high quality.
 It’s not easy.
 But for clients like Kimberly Clark, Mattel, Mondelez, PepsiCo, P&G, Samsung and many more—it’s a requirement.